microsoft/code-with-engineering-playbook/developer-experience/readme.md

 #### Atomic Pull Requests

 When the solution is encapsulated within a single repository, it also allows pull requests to represent a change across multiple layers.
 This is especially helpful when a change requires changes to a shared contract between multiple components.
 For example, a story requires that an api endpoint is changed.
 With this strategy the api and web client could be updated with the same pull request.
-This avoids master being broken temporarily while waiting on dependent pull requests to merge.
+This avoids the main branch being broken temporarily while waiting on dependent pull requests to merge.

 [`TODO: Add link to other documented benefits of consolidated repos within source control section`]